samusyrjanen/sortext/docs/week_report_1.md

 ### Friday 19.5.
 - 5 h

 I created a text preprocessing file, which I will be running before TF-IDF.
 The preprocessing modifies text in the following way: all letters are lower case, remove punctuation, numbers are turned into 'num'-strings, remove words with less than 3 or more than 20 characters, words are stemmed into their base form.
+Tests are also done, and the installation and testing is documented in [README](../README.md).